 EU promises billions to help companies weather the impact of Covid-19

-European Commissioner for the Internal Market Thierry Breton, right, and economy commissioner Paolo Gentiloni address a media conference on the enhanced InvestEU programme of supports for compnanies.
-Photograph: by OLIVIER MATTHYS/POOL/AFP via Getty Images
+EU Commissioner for the Internal Market Thierry Breton, right, and economy commissioner Paolo Gentiloni at a media conference on the InvestEU programme.
+Photograph: Olivier Matthys/pool/AFP via Getty

 The European Commission has proposed pumping billions of euro into companies to help them survive the coronavirus pandemic.